srikanthgurram/VapasiQA_SeleniumJava/README.md

 # Setup Instructions
 * Create new JAVA Project in IntelliJ
-* Download Selenium JAVA webdriver from https://selenium.dev/downloads/  OR You can use the files located in "libs" folder
+* Download Selenium JAVA webdriver from https://selenium.dev/downloads/  **OR** use the downloaded JAR files located in "libs" folder
 * Go to Project Settings (File > Project Structure)
 * Add all the downloaded Selenium JAR files as the dependency